dressel/ErgodicControl.jl/docs/ergodic_control.rst

 In an ergodic trajectory, the time spent in a region is proportional to the distribution's density in the region.
 If we have some domain :math:`X`, we denote the spatial distribution :math:`\phi`, and :math:`\phi(x)` describes the density at a point :math:`x\in X`.

-A commonly used metric for ergodicity uses Fourier coefficients.
+A commonly used metric for ergodicity uses Fourier coefficients [1].
 The spatial distribution is decomposed into Fourier coefficients :math:`\phi_k`:

 .. math:: \phi_k(x) = \int_X \phi(x) F_k(x) dx,